 - Four Children 35% of net resources

 - Six Children Not less than 40% of net resources

 There is a maximum cap for paying child support, which should be discussed with your attorney.

-If you would like more information regarding child support, contact our experienced family law attorneys at 972-632-1300.
-Call Lucé Law today to schedule your initial consultation.
+If you would like more information regarding child support, contact our experienced family law attorneys online or call Lucé Evans Law today at (972) 632-1300 to schedule your free consultation.